InsideTechnologiesSrl/DefenderBug/README.md

 The rule under investigation is "Block Win32 API calls from Office macros".
 You must to set the rule 92e97fa1-2edf-4476-bdd6-9dd0b4dddc7b from Enable to Audit and update the signature to 1.381.2152.

 But in the meantime the links are gone!
 This Repro is to create a public content to restore the most known programs to Start Menu.

+The first script is for Windows 11 but will release a version for Windows 10.